UKP-SQuARE/square-core/docs/pages/components/models.md

 # Models

-Inference API that supports SOTA (QA) models & adapters.
+Management and Inference APIs that support SOTA (QA) models & adapters.
 Receives input and returns prediction and other artifacts (e.g. attention scores)

 ## Project structure